I am asked all the time…What is yoga?

 By 2014, I became certified in Vinyasa Flow Yoga.
-My love and interest began to grow, and I became certified in Areal & Chair Yoga within that same year.
+My love and interest began to grow, and I became certified in Aerial & Chair Yoga within that same year.
 My passion continued…but this time I was seeking something more traditional, more authentic, something within the roots of yoga.
-My thirst for more brought me to Rishikesh, India, where I completed my 300 Teacher Training.
+This brought me to Rishikesh, India, where I completed my Advanced Teacher Training.
 It was an incredible journey that led me to a new Universe of depth that I couldn’t have imagined.
+I then went on to learn an integration of many practices with UZIT, where Eastern modalities were brought to the Western hospitals, serving patients, families, and care givers.
+Yet more layers and depths within the heart.

 So, what is Yoga for me today?